wdporter/acim/src/workbook/part-i/13-a-meaningless-world-engenders-fear/index.md

 :::

-3. It is essential, therefore, that you learn to recognise the meaningless, and accept it without fear.
+3. It is essential, therefore, that you learn to recognize the meaningless, and accept it without fear.
 If you are fearful, it is certain that you will endow the world with attributes that it does not possess, and crowd it with images that do not exist.
 To the ego illusions are safety devices, as they must also be to you who equate yourself with the ego.